openstack-archive/kolla-kubernetes/specs/kolla-kubernetes-arch.rst

 in a certain order.
 Kubernetes does not natively support workflow operations.

 OpenStack as a whole is highly customizable and flexible.
-A deployment tool needs to be equally customizable and flexiable in order for a user to get the most benifit from it.
+A deployment tool needs to be equally customizable and flexible in order for a user to get the most benefit from it.

 Proposed change
 ===============